denoland/manual/node/std_node.md

 // Loads a CommonJS module (without specifying the extension): const cjsModule = require("./my_mod");

-// Uses Node.js resolution in `node_modules` to load the package/module.
+// Uses Node resolution in `node_modules` to load the package/module.
 The
 // package would need to be installed locally via a package management tool
 // like npm:
 const leftPad = require("left-pad");
 ```

 When modules are loaded via the created `require()`, they are executed in a
-context which is similar to a Node.js context, which means that a lot of code
+context which is similar to a Node context, which means that a lot of code
-written targeting Node.js will work.
+written targeting Node will work.